 Marlene Melisa Davila

-Born in the Mexican state of Guanajuato in 1998, Marlene Davila grew up in England and lived, for some time, in Belgium where she learned to speak French.
+Marlene Davila was born in the Mexican state of Guanajuato in 1998.
+She grew up in England and lived, for some time, in Belgium where she learned to speak French.
 Eventually, she would return to Mexico, complete high school but her cancer diagnosis would derail her from obtaining her Bachelor’s in Literature.

 Marlene began her research and interest in death studies and cultural perspectives on death when she fell ill with a rare type of cancer.
 Her diagnosis changed her perspective on life and death and so she began her research and interest in death studies and cultural perspectives on death.
 Most notably, she has directed a praised local documentary titled: Post Mortem (2018).